-4. OUTTURN Q4 MONITORING REPORT FOR GENERAL FUND, HRA AND CAPITAL
+3. PART I DECISION OF THE CABINET - OUTTURN Q4 MONITORING REPORT FOR GENERAL FUND, HRA AND CAPITAL

-To update Members on the 2024/25 outturn positions for the General Fund (GF), Housing Revenue Account (HRA), Capital, and the Council's Subsidiary Companies and to seek approval for changes to 2025/26 working revenue budgets.
+To consider the decision of the Cabinet for the update on the 2024/25 outturn positions for the General Fund (GF), Housing Revenue Account (HRA), Capital, and the Council's Subsidiary Companies and to seek approval for changes to 2025/26 working revenue budgets.

-5. HOUSING HEALTH AND SAFETY REGULATORY REQUIREMENTS
+4. PART I DECISION OF THE CABINET - HOUSING HEALTH AND SAFETY REGULATORY REQUIREMENTS

-To consider the implications of and the Council's approach to meeting new legal and regulatory requirements in respect of housing health and safety hazards.
+To consider the decision of the Cabinet for the implications of and the Council's approach to meeting new legal and regulatory requirements in respect of housing health and safety hazards.

-6. Q4 CORPORATE PERFORMANCE 2024/25 AND ANNUAL REPORT 2024/25 AND CORPORATE PERFORMANCE SUITE 2025/26
+5. PART I DECISION OF THE CABINET - Q4 CORPORATE PERFORMANCE 2024/25 AND ANNUAL REPORT 2024/25 AND CORPORATE PERFORMANCE SUITE 2025/26

-To consider a report providing a comprehensive overview of the Council's performance at the end of the 2024/25 financial year and setting out the proposed direction for the year ahead.
+To consider the decision of the Cabinet for the report providing a comprehensive overview of the Council's performance at the end of the 2024/25 financial year and setting out the proposed direction for the year ahead.

-7. FLAT BLOCK RECYCLING IMPROVEMENTS
+6. PART I DECISION OF THE CABINET - FLAT BLOCK RECYCLING IMPROVEMENTS

-To consider a report requesting authority to spend some of the allocated £1.078m funding for 2025/6 to deliver the new and enhanced initiatives, aimed at achieving higher rates of recycling in Stevenage.
+To consider the decision of the Cabinet for the report requesting authority to spend some of the allocated £1.078m funding for 2025/6 to deliver the new and enhanced initiatives, aimed at achieving higher rates of recycling in Stevenage.

-8. HERTFORDSHIRE LOCAL RETROFIT STRATEGY
+7. PART I DECISION OF THE CABINET - HERTFORDSHIRE LOCAL RETROFIT STRATEGY

-To seek endorsement for, the adoption of the Local Area Retrofit Accelerator Strategy (LARA), led by the Hertfordshire Climate Change and Sustainability Partnership, of which the Council is a member.
+To consider the decision of the Cabinet for the endorsement for, the adoption of the Local Area Retrofit Accelerator Strategy (LARA), led by the Hertfordshire Climate Change and Sustainability Partnership, of which the Council is a member.